Kanigithub/DataOps_Copilot/README.md

 ## 📄 License

-This project is part of the FlowCraft AI initiative.
+This project is part of the DataOps Copilot initiative.
 Check LICENSE file for details.

 ---